leodeslf/leaf/summs/ux/dont_make_me_think.md

 1. **We don't have the time**: It's true that we usually "don't have time" in Web development, but it's also true that by making testing and keeping it as simple as possible, we end up saving time.
 1. **We don't have the money**: We don't need to spend $5.000 to $10.000, investing a few hundred dollars per round of testing is enough to get it (at least the most important) done.
-1. **We don't have the expertice**: Usability testing is incredibly easy to do.
+1. **We don't have the expertise**: Usability testing is incredibly easy to do.
 For sure, more experience and knowledge will be better, but even a poorly conducted testing session will produce useful results.
 1. **We don't have a usability lab**: We don't need one, all we really need is a room with a desk, a computer, two chairs where you won't be interrupted and another room for the observers with a large screen.
 1. **We wouldn't know how to interpret the results**: One of the nicest things is that the most serious problems are hard to miss, they are quite obvious to everyone who's watching.